 Musicians ranging from New York Symphony Orchestra's violinists, to Paris' cellists, to Milan's accordeonists, to Grammy-nominees such as Russian singer/pianist Lydia Salnikova, to critically-acclaimed Uruguayan bandeonists like the late El Pocho Cáceres, to Los Angeles pop impressionists like Mariami, to hard rock legends like Andria Busic from Dr. Sin, to celebrated guitarists such as Fernando Vidal, Roy Carlini, Gustavo Carmo and Vini Rosa; to Seattle lap steel legends' like Orville Johnson, to monster drummers like Dmitri Medeiros and Felipe Tamburello have all left their trademarks in his recordings.

-Moreover, Galiano has produced music for artists such as The Voice's contestant Peu Kuyumjian, American Idol's fan favorite Rully, Brazil's upcoming star Murilo Paiva, Argentina's smashing young talent Valentina and his own daughter, Sofia Galiano.
+Moreover, Galiano has produced music for artists such as The Voice's contestant Peu Kuyumjian, American Idol's fan favorite Rully, new reggae contenders Banda Mariô, Brazil's upcoming star Murilo Paiva, Argentina's smashing young talent Valentina and his own daughter, Sofia Galiano.

-His latest album, "Acoustic Boulevard", is a heartfelt dedication to none other than the art of sound itself.
+"Acoustic Boulevard", his sixth album, released in 2022, is a heartfelt dedication to none other than the art of sound itself.
 Starting from song #1, with only one instrument, Galiano journeys into music, adding instruments song by song, until he reaches the album climax at track #12, the title song, with 12 instruments, all played by himself.
 Tender renditions from Springsteen's No Surrender and Cat Stevens' The Wind are part of his homage to music, as well as "Just Like This" and "Ready to Move", exploring genres that range from R&B to alternative country, from power pop to straight-forward, good old-fashioned rock and roll.

-In 2020 he released his fifth album, "O Mundo Não Existe", an open love letter to his brother, who passed away in 2019, and further expands his foray into different styles.
-Singles like "Follow the Sun" and "The Wanderer" transition smoothly through emotions like longing and wistfulness, quickly gaining attention in social media and streaming services.
+In 2020 he released his fifth album, "O Mundo Não Existe", an open love letter to his brother, who passed away in 2019, and further expands his foray into different styles, specially influenced by Stevie Wonder.
+Songs like "Follow the Sun" and "The Wanderer" transition smoothly through emotions like longing and wistfulness, quickly gaining attention in social media and streaming services.

 Earlier in 2019 he celebrated a quarter-century career releasing the ambitious double-album "25 Miles", with 25 previously unreleased compositions (or new renditions) taken from each year of his musical life.
 "Leave Me Behind", the driving single, was heavily featured in rock radio stations across the country.

 Ambition, as a propulsive motive, was also noticeable in the 2016's double endeavour "Outras Estradas, Vol. 1" and "Otras Rutas, Vol. 2", each album capturing one side of the land border between Brazil and Argentina--and the "Km 1000", eternalized in his trademark song--under a different light.
-From this period is his top-3 hit "O Dia Seguinte Com Você" and the concert favorite "Put On Your Boots".
+From this period is his top-3 hit "O Dia Seguinte Com Você".

 2006 saw the release of his first solo album, "Em Qualquer Lugar" (Anywhere), which explored Brazil's MPB with a folksier, closer-to-pop approach and the launch of a promising career.
 The album became known for Galiano's acoustic take on Sui Generis' "Rasguña Las Piedras".

 Galiano's relentless artistic production is all that more impressive considering that music is not his full-time job--maybe not even a job itself.
-A dedicated business, brand and marketing consultant, he leads Ipsos Strategy3 in Latin America and is a graduate professor at prestigious universities, founder of One Rock Records (an independent music label that helped propel the career of a few artists), author of a soon-to-be-released novel, curator of an Arts & Education e-magazine, editor of a Religion & Philosophy channel and executive producer of arts festivals.
+A dedicated business, brand and marketing consultant, he is a Partner at Ipsos Strategy3 NY's office and is a graduate professor at prestigious universities, founder of One Rock Records (an independent music label that helped propel the career of a few artists), author of a soon-to-be-released novel, curator of an Arts & Education e-magazine, editor of a Religion & Philosophy channel and executive producer of arts festivals.

-At heart, he is fundamentally and foremost a husband & father of 5 children, 4 adopted dogs and a turtle.
+At heart, he is fundamentally and foremost a husband & father of 5 children.

 Indeed, music could never be just a job.
 Such a conclusion would be an understatement, given his undying commitment to transforming music into the simplest, most frequently overlooked, impassioned essence of life.